-Somerset Academy Bay opened its doors this past year to 219 students in grades K-5.
-The School earned a letter grade of "A", earning stellar scores in the 2014 FCAT 2.0 Administration.
-100% of the third grade students we proficient in reading, while 95% of the students in both third and fourth grade were proficient in Mathematics.
-The school was ranked among the top public elementary schools in Miami-Dade County, based on the points it received under the State of Florida Accountability Program.
+In 2014, Somerset Academy Bay Middle School completed its 1st year of operations, serving 25 students in sixth grade.
+The School earned a letter grade of "A" and was ranked among the top public middle schools in Miami-Dade County, based on the points it received under the State of Florida Accountability Program.

-This past year, Somerset Academy Bay students had the opportunity to participate in a variety of activities and programs before, during and after school hours.
+This past year, Somerset Academy Bay Middle School students had the opportunity to participate in a variety of activities and programs before, during and after school hours.
 Some of these include Somerset Spelling Bee, Battle of the Books, Student Council, Glee Club, and Band as well as after school organized sports and performing arts program.

-As a member of the Somerset Academy network of high quality charter schools, Somerset Academy Bay is fully accredited by AdvancED under the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI) division.
+As a member of the Somerset Academy network of high quality charter schools, Somerset Academy Bay Middle is fully accredited by AdvancED under the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI) division.
 As with all the schools within the network, Somerset Academy Bay places high expectations for student learning and offers multiple opportunities for all students to acquire requisite knowledge, skills, and attitudes in a safe and enriching environment.
 Key to achieving successful learning for all students is the school's implementation of research-based instructional strategies by a highly qualified instructional staff, and the use of innovative resources in a technology-rich setting.